uppusaikiran/awesome-ctf-cheatsheet/readme.md

 ### Extract NTFS Filesystem

 ```
-If there is ntfs file, extract with 7Zip on Windowds.
+If there is ntfs file, extract with 7Zip on Windows.
-If there is a file with alternative data strems, we can use the command `dir /R <FILE_NAME>`.
+If there is a file with alternative data streams, we can use the command `dir /R <FILE_NAME>`.
 Then we can this command to extract data inside it `cat <HIDDEN_STREAM> > asdf.<FILE_TYPE>`
 ```